exhesham/android-backup-content-nfs/README.md

 ```

 # The rules order

-Rules manages the extenstions and map to what folder each extenstion goes.
+Rules manages the extensions and map to what folder each extension goes.
 the default extension is "*" and its folder_name can be a valid folder name or the value "<IGNORE FILE>"
-if the value <IGNORE FILE> is mapped to * then the default extensions will ignored
+if the value <IGNORE FILE> is mapped to * then the default extensions will ignored.

 ```
 {
     rules: [